 6. Creates new perspectives of problems

-Whether it’s a difficult coworker who spends most of their day complaining or the market crashes, being able to laugh about it gives us a healthier perspective.
+Whether it’s a difficult coworker who spends most of their day complaining or a worldwide pandemic strikes, being able to laugh about it gives us a healthier perspective.
 Laughing about something minimizes the psychological impact by giving ourselves power over that thing.
-When we laugh about something that’s “too soon,” it’s our brain’s way of saying “I haven’t seen it that way before.
-If we know to laugh, it presents a bigger picture that makes the unfortunate situation seem smaller.
+When we laugh about something that’s “too soon,” it’s our brain’s way of saying “I haven’t seen it that way before.”
+If we know to laugh, it presents a bigger picture that makes adversity seem smaller.

 7. Helps solve creative challenges